Student Projects

 If you are interested in one of our research topics or in the topic of past student projects but cannot find a suitable project in the list, please contact the person responsible for the project to discuss student project opportunities.

-This master's thesis project tackles the challenge of uncertainty in energy system expansion planning, where long-term investment decisions are highly sensitive to uncertain inputs such as technology costs, demand trajectories, and policy developments.
+This project tackles the challenge of uncertainty in energy system expansion planning, where long-term investment decisions are highly sensitive to uncertain inputs such as technology costs, demand trajectories, and policy developments.
 In this master's thesis, an intrusive Polynomial Chaos Expansion (PCE) approach will be developed and integrated into ZEN-garden, an open-source energy system optimization framework.
 By analytically propagating uncertainty through PCE, the method aims to improve the reliability and computational efficiency of expansion planning without relying on costly scenario-based sampling.
 The proposed approach will be validated through case studies, with the goal of enabling more robust and informed decision-making for future low-carbon energy transitions.

 Renewable energy system planning is highly sensitive to a wide range of